 Participants completed a single block of each of the twelve experimental conditions.
-Each block involved a total of 70 trials.
-The order of blocks was pseudorandomised, such that the uncued motor-auditory (i.e., 100% and 50% variants) and uncued silent conditions were presented in the first, fifth and ninth block.
+Each block involved a total of 70 trials and took approximately 3 minutes to complete.
+The experiment lasted approximately 2 hours, including 30 minutes to set-up, 1 hour for testing, and 30 minutes for clean-up.
+The testing time incorporated a 15-minute break at the half-way point.
+Block order was pseudorandomised, such that the uncued motor-auditory (i.e., 100% and 50% variants) and uncued motor conditions were presented in the first, fifth and ninth block.
 The allocation of these conditions to each block was counterbalanced across participants, while the order of the nine remaining conditions was randomised for each.